 The SQL editor supports autocomplete.
 As you type, autocomplete suggests valid completions.
 For example, if a valid completion at the cursor location is a column, autocomplete suggests a column name.
 If you type

 select * from table as t where t., autocomplete recognizes that

 tis an alias for

 tableand suggests the columns inside

-When you are done editing, click Save.
+(Optional) When you are done editing, click Save.

-Select a SQL endpoint.
+Select a SQL warehouse.

 To terminate a query while it is executing, click Cancel.
 An administrator can terminate an executing query that was started by another user by viewing the Terminate an executing query.